Lending into retirement

 - State Pension Statement (obtained from

 - Annuity Statement dated within the last 12 months

-- If the applicant is in receipt of 'Other Income' this must be captured under the appropriate section of the 'Other Income' screen.
-If the current 'Other Income' is to continue into retirement this must be included along with any future pension income the applicant anticipates they will receive and captured in the 'Anticipated Retirement Income' field.
+- If the applicant is in receipt of 'Other Income' this must be captured under the appropriate section of the 'Current Income' screen.
+If the current 'Other Income' is to continue into retirement this must be included along with any future pension income the applicant anticipates they will receive and captured in the 'Income into retirement' screen.

 Client is already Retired

 - Lending into retirement policy treatment rules do not apply where an applicant is already retired.

 - It is important to remember that only pension income that the client is in receipt of at the point of application can be used and captured as 'Other income' within the 'Current income' section.